 You will also need a deckchair or sun-lounger so that you can sit back and relax while you stare at the night sky.
 Get away from the glare of street lights and security lights.
 Most meteors will get lost in light pollution.

 Usually, it is recommended that you look in a direction about 60° away from the meteor shower’s radiant, which is the point from which they would appear to diverge.
-But, as noted above, when there is a bright Moon, it is better to watch the opposite part of the sky.

 When you see a meteor, trace its path back and you will see if it points towards this radiant.